Trentiumz/Chess/README.md

 will help the bot make decisions based not solely on piece value, but also on how valuable they are in a specific position.

 # Current Progress
 Using a bit of java profiling, I realized, after a few bug fixes, that we spend a lot of time trying to see if a move creates a check.
 Therefore, we'll be reducing the number of times we check whether or not a move results in an invalid check.

+# Nameu
+I shall call my ai-kun mL<sup>3</sup>